Chart Color Schemes

 AreaSearch analysis reveals Russell Vale significantly outperforming the majority of regions assessed nationwide

-Russell Vale has a skilled workforce with prominent representation in essential services sectors.
-Its unemployment rate is 1.9% as of September 2025, which is below Rest of NSW's rate of 3.8%.
+Russell Vale has a skilled workforce with notable representation in essential services sectors.
+Its unemployment rate was 1.9% as of September 2025, which is below Rest of NSW's rate of 3.8%.
+The area experienced an estimated employment growth of 1.5% over the past year.

 Frequently Asked Questions - Employment